The War Machine (Ral Partha)

 The War Machine is a line of miniatures published by Ral Partha in 1982.

 Contents

-The War Machine is a set of miniatures consisting of an armored battle wagon with a moving catapult, and nine orc figures.
+The War Machine is a set of miniatures consisting of an armored battle wagon equipped with a moving catapult, and nine orc figures.

 Reception

 Steve Jackson reviewed The War Machine in The Space Gamer No. 57.
 Jackson commented that "it's a lovely piece of work, and the finished catapult is an ornament to my collection.
 Recommended."